ahrendsen/CLEED/README.md

     opencl-headers clinfo ocl-icd-libopencl1 gfortran \
     libgsl-dev qt4-dev-tools cmake-qt-gui libtiff-dev

 There are also python packages which will be used.
+I'll describe how you can install them using Anaconda.

+To install anaconda,

-I'm still shaky on how environments work in python, but I'll assume you use Anaconda, because I can get it to work with that system.
-You should make a new conda environment for running CLEED, otherwise you'll run into dependency/ version issues.
+You should make a new conda
+environment for running CLEED, otherwise you'll run into dependency/ version issues.